-We will now express $\mathsf{N}_{h_{k,\underline{g}}^s}$ as a product over the \emph{toric} and \emph{non-toric} contributions.
-A priori, there are also vertices of type (3), but their will cancel with an overall factor.
-In ~\cite[Section 5.5]{bousseau2020quantumtrop} the author proves a gluing statement at the level of virtual classes on the locus where the curve does not map to the codimension two strata of the pieces of the central fibre.
-This is sufficient for ~\cite[Proposition 5.6]{bousseau2020quantumtrop} as the contribution from the complement of this locus will be killed by the presence of the $\lambda_g$ insertion.
-Similarly to ~\cite[Section 3.4]{kennedyhunt2023tropical} this is no longer sufficient for the purposes here.
-They key point being that ~\cite[Lemma 5.7]{bousseau2020quantumtrop} is no longer true in our situation.
-Instead we follow the same strategy of \cite[Section 3.4]{kennedyhunt2023tropical}, by using the gluing formula of \cite{ranganthan2022logarithmic}.
-The upshot is the following. \begin{proposition} \end{proposition} \begin{proof} We can induct on the bounded edges of $\cY^{\mathsf{trop}}_{m,0}$ and so we can assume that there is only edge.
-For simplicity, also assume $b=0$.
+We will now express $\mathsf{N}_{h_{k,\underline{g}}^s}$ as a product over the \emph{toric} and \emph{non-toric} contributions. \textit{A priori}, there are also vertices of type~\eqref{type3}, but their contributions will cancel with an overall factor.
+In~\cite[Section 5.5]{bousseau2020quantumtrop}, the author proves a gluing statement at the level of virtual classes on the locus where the curve does not map to the codimension two strata of the pieces of the central fibre.
+This is sufficient for~\cite[Proposition 5.6]{bousseau2020quantumtrop} as the contribution from the complement of this locus will be killed by the presence of the $\lambda_g$ insertion.
+As in~\cite[Section 3.4]{kennedyhunt2023tropical}, this is no longer sufficient for the purposes here, the key point being that~\cite[Lemma 5.7]{bousseau2020quantumtrop} is no longer true in our situation.
+Instead we follow the same strategy as in \cite[Section~3.4]{kennedyhunt2023tropical}, by using the gluing formula of \cite{ranganthan2022logarithmic}.
+The upshot is the following.